Shekswess/Shekswess.github.io/_posts/2024-08-29-small-language-model-rags-is-all-you-need.md

 We will explore the following topics in our analysis:

 - The competitive performance of smaller language models in RAG systems
-- The effectiveness of mixture RAG pipelines inspired by the Mixture of Agents (MoA) technique
+- The effectiveness of innovative techniques like Mixture RAG pipelines inspired by the Mixture of Agents (MoA) technique
 - The importance of model architecture and training strategies over sheer size
 - The particular strengths of smaller models in context utilization
 - The additional benefits of using smaller language models, including self-hosting capabilities, improved efficiency, and democratization of AI